Technical Whitepaper

 Validation

 GaaS research proposes a Trust Factor (TF) for agent readiness.
-GRC-P operationalizes this via Structural Readiness.
-We implement the cryptographic proof of trust that GaaS theorizes.
-Readiness is a live state.
-Expired checks or revoked waivers zero the access state instantly.
+GRC-P operationalizes this via Structural Readiness: a live, machine-evaluable access state derived from cryptographic proofs, expiry windows, and revocation conditions.
+Readiness is not static.
+Expired checks or revoked waivers zero the access state instantly, forcing a fail-closed outcome at enforcement time.

 The RGIS Advantage